Skip to content

 Phone: (516) 627-1145

-Mental RutIf you are looking for a Manhasset therapist you came to the right place.
-With an office in Manhasset, New York for over twenty-five years, Dr. Maryann Schaefer is a psychotherapist within an easy, quick commute from Manhattan.
-She is an experienced and highly-qualified mental health professional who has been helping patients with the entire range of therapeutic issues for nearly a quarter of a century.
+If you are looking for a therapist in Manhasset, you have come to the right place.
+Dr. Maryann B. Schaefer is an experienced psychotherapist and highly qualified mental health professional who has been helping patients with a wide range of therapeutic issues for nearly a quarter of a century.

-Mental Health Problems That Therapists Can Help You With
+Mental Health Services: How Therapists Can Help

 How Does Therapy Help?

-PsychotherapyThere are things in life that we cannot change.
-However, we can learn how we process life, as well as how these variables impact our lives and our emotional stability.
-We can learn how to address these events, and chronic situations through emotional relearning and implementing coping skills to make them manageable and, perhaps, no longer destructive.
-There are behaviors that we have learned that all too often make situations worse or prolong them.
-The first step forward in therapy is to understand that change is necessary and that professional help is available.
+There are things in life that we cannot change.
+We can learn how we process life and how these variables impact our lives and emotional stability.
+We can learn how to address these events and chronic situations through emotional relearning and implementing coping skills to make them manageable and, perhaps, no longer destructive.
+The first step forward in therapy is understanding that change is necessary and that professional help is available.
+Therapy provides a supportive space tailored to individuals’ unique demographics and mental health needs, fostering community and offering an environment to share experiences, gain insights, and develop coping strategies under the guidance of a therapist.

 Who Comes to Mental Health Counselors for Help?

-What Are the Goals of Therapy?
+What Are the Goals of Therapy for Relationship Issues?

-MindThe old saying that the truth will set you free really does apply to psychotherapy and other forms of mental health therapy.
+The old saying that the truth will set you free applies to psychotherapy and other forms of mental health therapy.
 The more you understand yourself, your emotions, your beliefs, and your methods of dealing with life, the better equipped you are to live a happy, content, and successful life.
 The goals you set will come from your understanding of yourself as that understanding emerges during therapy.

 How Long Does Mental Health Therapy Last?